how to treat a skin infection

 Here is a close up of the sore.
 It forms a crust or scab on the top which has to be removed.
 I’ve tried treating it without taking off the scab and it does not heal.

 As you can see I’m trimming away the fur around the scabs area.
 I use blunt nosed scissors to cut the hair.

 If you take a clipper or try to shave it off it will spread so I try to stay in one area and clean it up.

 After the area has been cleared of hair I use the shampoo the vet gave me called Pyoben to soften the scab so that I can gently remove it.

 I then disinfect the area with hydrogen peroxide.
-Don’t use alcohol because it will hurt and sting your dog.
+Don’t use alcohol because it will hurt and sting your dog. applying medications to scabs.

 I then use a product called Animax, Dermavet or Panalog ointment.

 Keep looking for new outbreaks of these scabby sores.
 After battling this for so long I finally found out these are Staph Infections.
-See your vet first to make sure this is the correct treatment for your dog.

-Copyright www.dogs-and-paws.com all rights reserved 2008-2009
+Copyright www.dogs-and-paws.com all rights reserved 2008-2016

 The views expressed on this site are my own.
-I am not a veternarian and I urge you to take your dog to the vet first.
+I am not a veterinarian and I urge you to take your dog to the vet first.